- Klipsch 2x R-26FA Dolby Atmos Floorstanding Speaker - 2x Front Grille - 2x Top Grille - Klipsch 5 Year Limited Warranty

-- Utilizing Tractrix geometry, the all new Reference Premiere ports allows for the most efficient, fastest air transfer from the cabinet – for the cleanest, most powerful low frequency response on the market.
+- TRACTRIX PORTS: Utilizing Tractrix geometry, the Reference Premiere ports allow for the most efficient, fastest air transfer from the cabinet for cleaner, more powerful bass.

 Regardless of what you’re looking for, floorstanding speakers are the ultimate addition to any home sound system.
 Seriously, all you have to do is just set the speakers up on the floor, kick back, relax, and experience the full real awesome sound treatment like you’re in a movie theater or at a concert.
 With that true, full-range sound thanks to the low bass response drivers, you won’t be able to find a speaker type that beats them out.
 You might even be able to save some money too without the need for additional subwoofers!